WebOrigami/docs/src/content/framework/intro1.md

 - Databases
 - Web services

-What's the best form for this particular About Us example?
+What's the best source form for this particular About Us example?
+The tutorial project includes a `src` folder containing the various resources that make up the source form.

-**[diagram focusing on source form]**

-Your site needs to show a bit of information about each person on your team.
-The most convenient form for that amount of data might be a YAML file:
+For starters, your site needs to show a bit of information about each person on your team.
+A convenient form for that amount of data might be a YAML file:

 ```{{'yaml'}}
 {{ framework-intro/team.yaml }}